furunkel/gv/README.md

 # GV

-Ruby bindings for libgvc (Graphviz).
+Ruby bindings for libgvc (Graphviz) using FFI.

 ## Installation